 An example of new for old

 Charlotte’s handbag was stolen from her friend’s car.
 In it, she’d left the cell phone she purchased six months ago, half a bottle of perfume and what was left of her favourite lipstick.
 She lodged a claim with her insurer and was able to supply proof of ownership for the items in the form of receipts.
-Thanks to the new for old replacement cover, she quickly received a cell phone of the same model, colour and specifications as the one that was.
+Thanks to the new for old replacement cover, she quickly received a cell phone of the same model, colour and specifications as the one that was stolen.
 The perfume bottle and the lipstick were settled at the market value, a financial contribution to help her buy the same products again.

 Different insurers have different types of contents products.
-At AA Insurance our contents policies are new for old which means that, if something you own is accidentally lost, stolen or damaged beyond repair, the item will be replaced with a new one or with the nearest available equivalent.
+At AA Insurance our contents policies are settled new for old which means that, if something you own is accidentally lost, stolen or damaged beyond repair, the item will be replaced with a new one or with the nearest available equivalent.
 While most items will be replaced by new for old, certain items will be settled at the market value, such as clothing, footwear, cosmetics and items that don’t have a nearest equivalent item available.

 Now’s a great time to review your insurance.
 We recommend checking your details are up to date and ensuring the policy and cover you’ve chosen is right for you and your insurance needs.